PyChina/weekly/content/Issue/issue-15.md

  as he/she has no way to decrypt it.
 Seeing as many pastebin sites have been under fire for moderation this is quite awesome.

 - [libsaas](https://github.com/ducksboard/libsaas) (github.com)
-libsaas is an API library for SaaS API’s.
-It gives you an abstraction layer on top of existing SaaS API’s.
-It will perform all the hard work of dealing with these external API’s and  let you focus on the things that matter.
+libsaas is an API library for SaaS API's.
+It gives you an abstraction layer on top of existing SaaS API's.
+It will perform all the hard work of dealing with these external API's and  let you focus on the things that matter.
 Check it out.

 - [gmvault](https://github.com/gaubert/gmvault) (github.com)
 Gmvault is a tool for backing up your gmail account and never lose email correspondence.
 Cross platform, with cool functionality like email restore.

 - [Stallion](http://perone.github.com/stallion/) (github.com)
-This is pretty cool, from the site “Stallion is a Python Package Manager interface created to provide an "easy-to-use" visual interface for Python newcomers”.
+This is pretty cool, from the site "Stallion is a Python Package Manager interface created to provide an "easy-to-use" visual interface for Python newcomers".
 The interface to Stallion is nice, it is easy to setup and provides a very nice visual interface for navigating python packages.

 ## 文章